Tony Cousins

-Tony Cousins (born 25 August 1969 in The Liberties) is an Irish football coach and former player.
-He is head coach of Shamrock Rovers U17's.
+Tony Cousins (born 25 August 1969) is an Irish football coach and former player.
+He is head coach of Shamrock Rovers U17s.

 Cousins was involved in full-time football from the age of sixteen when he joined English club Chelsea, where he spent two years.
 Throughout his career he played for Dundalk, Liverpool, Hereford United, Middlesbrough, Bohemians, Shamrock Rovers and Bray Wanderers.

 He is the first cousin of Tommy Dunne.

 Playing career

 He made his League of Ireland debut for Dundalk at Waterford on 25 September 1988.
 After two years at Oriel Park, during which he shared the PFAI Young Player of the Year Award in 1989/90, he signed for Liverpool.
 Due to injury he failed to make a single first team appearance before getting a free transfer to Middlesbrough at the end of the 1992/93 season.
 After 3 appearances for Hereford he came home to sign for Bohemians where he scored 22 goals in 83 league games over three seasons.

 He signed for Shamrock Rovers in the summer of 1996, making his debut in a preseason friendly against Heart of Midlothian.
 His first of many goals for the Hoops came in a friendly win against Crewe Alexandra.
 Three weeks later, he scored his first competitive goal in a 2–2 draw against Shelbourne in the League of Ireland Cup.
 His first league goal came against Bray Wanderers on 13 September 1996.

 In his first season with Shamrock Rovers he was the joint top goalscorer in the League of Ireland Premier Division, winning Player of the Month in February 1997.
 The following season, he was the team's top goalscorer with 15 league goals.
 During the six years he played with Rovers he scored 46 goals in 145 league appearances and a total of 65 goals in 190 appearances, including one goal in two appearances in European competition.

 Having completed his time with Shamrock Rovers, he spent one season with Bray Wanderers before retiring.
 Cousins was capped six times by the Irish Under 21 team at the start of his career, scoring four goals.